A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

 \subsection{Circuit depth for $0^\text{th}$-order Q2FMM}

-So far, we have introduced the basic algorithm founded on the $0^\text{th}$-order FMM to convey the core idea in the simplest setting.
-Before turning to the higher-order Q2FMM, we first analyze the circuit depth of the $0^\text{th}$-order scheme.
+Before turning to the higher-order Q2FMM, we first briefly analyze the circuit depth of the $0^\text{th}$-order scheme.
 This not only highlights why our algorithm achieves favorable complexity but also provides intuition for the higher-order case, whose scaling follows a similar structure.

-The circuit depth achieved by Q2FMM is architecture-dependent, since it is determined by the native operations supported by each platform.
-In what follows, we focus on three representative cases: (i) a 2D neutral-atom quantum computer allowing shuttling, (ii) a 2D neutral-atom quantum computer further allowing unbounded fan-out gates, and (iii) a 2D architecture that only allows nearest connectivity.